 Table A4.
-Barriers/Challenges Encountered by OneCare Kansas Partners in the Implementation of the

-Program (Continued)

-OCK Program Partners' Responses Key Themes

-In rural areas, some members are "dismissed" from a clinic-often for "non-compliance"- which then prevents them from accessing medical care anywhere in the area and distance travel is usually unrealistic.
+Barriers/Challenges Encountered by OneCare Kansas Partners in the Implen Program (Continued) nentation of the OCK Program Partners' Responses Key Themes In rural areas, some members are "dismissed" from a clinic-often for "non-compliance"- which then prevents them from accessing medical care anywhere in the area and distance travel is usually unrealistic.
 This is especially true for specialists.
 One suggestion for overcoming this challenge was to determine if patients are able to make an initial "meet" appointment with a specialist and then have virtual appointments after that.
-Issues related to access to care in rural areas
+Issues related to access to care in rural areas 5 5 1

-Rural areas compared to urban areas.